RakshitKumar04/Calculator/README.md

 # Maths Calculator
-My prohect is on a calculator that does some basic calcolations.
+My project is on a calculator that does some basic calcolations.